jamesfmackenzie/jamesfmackenzie.github.io/_drafts/2018-11-17-gamestream-moonlight-on-retropie.md

 This (temporarily) unloads the xpad driver and disables the "triggers to buttons" feature - allowing you to use triggers properly when you stream games via Moonlight.
 We'll need to revert this setting or reboot before we use Emulation Station again, since this setting will break retro gaming.
 Later on we'll create a script to help here.
 Find more info on this issue <a href="https://www.reddit.com/r/RetroPie/comments/7m10x8/disabling_trigger_to_button/" target="_blank">here</a>

-3. Run a test stream
+### Run a test stream

-Enter the following:
+Enter the following at the command prompt:

 {% highlight bash %}
 {% raw %}